 - Bypassing asset limitations.
 Generally, individuals with disabilities can only have $2,000 in assets at any given time to remain eligible for many government benefit programs, including SSI.
 But savings in a 529A account up to $100,000 will not affect eligibility for SSI and other benefits.
 And even if the account exceeds $100,000, the beneficiary will remain eligible to receive Medicaid.
 Check with the state that administers your ABLE account for additional details related to this exemption, and whether it applies to your situation.

 - Contribution limits.
-The annual contribution limit for an ABLE account is $14,000 per individual beneficiary, and the total contribution limit over time varies by state.
+The annual contribution limit for an ABLE account is $15,000 per individual beneficiary.
+A 2018 IRS Tax Tip noted that certain employed ABLE account beneficiaries may make an additional contribution up to the lesser of the designated beneficiary’s compensation for the tax year or the poverty line for a one-person household (for 2018, this amount is $12,140 in the continental U.S., $13,960 in Hawaii and $15,180 in Alaska).
+The total contribution limit over time varies by state.
 Many states have set this total limit at more than $300,000 per account.
 Contributions to an ABLE account may be made by any person (the account beneficiary, family and friends).
 Although contributions to an ABLE account are not deductible on your federal income tax return, some states may allow for state income tax deductions.